vacekto/ChatApp/README.md

 # Rust ChatApp

 ## About

-Project is a chat application using asynchronous framework Tokio on server written using and frontend, which is build as simple TUI app.
-Connection is established using raw TCP connection and server also connects to dabatabse for persistence.
-Purpuse of the project was to get more familiar with standard Rust ecosystem and mechanisms to comfortably use it to write effitient programs.
-Deploying such personal projects for free proves to be little problematic, works only locally as of yet.
+Project is a chat application build with Tokio server and frontend build as a TUI app.
+Connection is established using web socket protocol and server also connects to dabatabse for persistence.
+Purpose of the project was to get more familiar with standard Rust mechanisms and ecosystem to comfortably use to write efficient programs.

 ## How to start

 ### ENV variables

+- SERVER_HOST ()
-- SERVER_PORT (optional, default 11111)
+- SERVER_PORT
 - DB_URL (optional, default docker sets DB image by itself, default locally is set remote database using MongoDB Atlas)

-### Requirements
-either Docker or Rust local dev setup

 ### With Docker

 - docker compose up (start server)
 - cargo run --bin client --release

 ### Locally: